Daryle Ward: Minor Leagues

 On February 5, 2009, Ward signed a minor league contract with an invitation to spring training with the Cincinnati Reds.

 He was released by the Reds on March 23, 2009.
 He played in April with the Newark Bears and hit .222 in eight games before being signed to a minor league deal on May 2 with the Chicago White Sox and assigned to Triple A Charlotte where he hit 8 home runs in 69 games.

 On August 6, he was traded to the Washington Nationals organization along with outfielder Norris Hopper for cash and assigned to Syracuse.
 Ward hit five home runs in 30 games with the Syracuse Chiefs.
 Ward began the 2010 season with the Newark Bears.
 He signed a minor league contract with the Chicago White Sox on November 22, 2010.

 Ward signed a contract to play his second full season with the Newark Bears on May 28, 2011.
 He was utilized as a first baseman and designated hitter.
 On August 1, he signed a minor league contract with the Arizona Diamondbacks and was assigned to the Double-A Mobile BayBears.
 On September 13, 2011, he was released.
 After the season, he tested positive for an amphetamine and received a 50-game suspension for the following season.

 Ward played with the Lancaster Barnstormers in the Atlantic League of Professional Baseball in 2012 and 2013 and split 2014 between the Atlantic League (with the Somerset Patriots) and the Mexican League.
 On April 9, 2015, prior to the 2015 Atlantic League Season Ward signed with the Southern Maryland Blue Crabs.
 On July 20, he was released.
 On August 5, 2015, he signed a contract with the Sugar Land Skeeters.

+Coaching career

+Ward was named hitting coach for the Chattanooga Lookouts for the 2023 season.

+In 2025, Ward was named hitting coach for the Louisville Bats the Triple-A affiliate of the Cincinnati Reds.